SamPorter1984/Aletheo/contracts/README.md

-Only tests for eerc20, FoundingEvent and Treasury currently exist.
-Everything else is a rough draft
+Only tests for eerc20, FoundingEvent and Treasury currently exist